 We will just make a few comments here.
 Most ENG testing is presently done using commercial devices sold by a small number of audiology device makers.
 A list is given here.

 They all presently cost somewhere in the neighborhood of $30,000.
 What you get for this is a computer and special purpose software to record eye movements elicited by the procedures above, hardware needed to record eye movements, and devices to present a visual target or squirt water into someone's ears.
 You also get service -- which is very important.
 Usually things are constantly breaking with these devices that have all these moving parts, and one normally gets to know ones service department people by first name.
+The caloric irrigator ordinarily breaks down every few years.

 Prior to doing ENG testing, patients should he instructed regarding medications that they can or cannot take prior to the test.